PubInv/ATX-Preemie/incubator/STORIES.md

 Prove that I can read the temperature effectively with the remote transistor -- done before.

-## Attempt to use PID library to maintain the temperature correctly.

 ## Construct working prototype

 I now need to do this.
 I have the basic circuit breadboarded, but it is impossible to tie the heat blanket into the